 Understanding Non-Perishable Foods and Diabetes

-Foods with a lengthy shelf life that don’t need to be refrigerated are known as non-perishables.
-For people with diabetes, selecting non-perishable foods that have a low glycemic index, high fiber content, and minimal added sugars is crucial.
+Foods with a lengthy shelf life that don’t need refrigeration are known as non-perishables.
+For people with diabetes, selecting non-perishable foods with a low glycemic index, high fiber content, and minimal added sugars is crucial.
 These foods help in maintaining stable blood sugar levels and provide essential nutrients.

 Top Non-Perishable Foods for Diabetes Management